 Step 5: Start looking at credits and deductions

-The IRS has a number of tax credits and deductions that you can claim.
-You'll want to start looking these over so you have an idea which ones can help you save money.
+The IRS has a number of tax credits and deductions you can claim.
+You'll want to review these so you have an idea which ones can help you save money.

 Filing taxes requires a lot more work than you may realize.
-Use these next few weeks when it's still cold outside to start organizing your finances so you can file taxes well before the April deadline.
+Start organizing your finances ahead of time so you can file taxes well before the April deadline.
 You'll be glad you did.